dryajov/opium-decorators/README.md

 }

 // register under a different type
-// NOTE: The object should at least have a similar shape to the registered type!
+// NOTE: The id type should at least have a similar shape to the registered type!
 @register(BaseClass)
 class MyClass extends BaseClass {
 }